carpentries-incubator/hpc-intro/_episodes/12-scheduler.md

 > ## Submitting resource requests
 >
-> Submit a job that will use 2 cpus, 4 gigabytes of memory, and 5 minutes of walltime.
+> Submit a job that will use 2 CPUs, 4 gigabytes of memory, and 5 minutes of walltime.
 {: .challenge}

 > ## Job environment variables